-Spontaneous vs. provoked confabulation:
+Spontaneous vs. Provoked Confabulation

 Two types of confabulation can be distinguished.
 Provoked confabulations can be discovered by directly questioning and prompting a false memory.
 This type commonly correlates with an impairment in autobiographical and semantic memory such as dates, places, and common history.
-For example, one asks the patient “Who was the forty-fourth president of the United States?” the patient would then reply incorrectly instead of responding with “I don’t know.”
+For example, one asks the patient, “Who was the forty-fourth president of the United States?” the patient would then reply incorrectly instead of responding with “I don’t know.”
 Spontaneous confabulations are memories elicited without an external trigger, and generally, do not occur within an interview.
 Their trigger is from an individual confusing chronology or attempting to explain situations to themselves.
-Spontaneous confabulations may reveal themselves in standard day to day conversation, such as a patient divulging false information randomly at the dinner table.
+Spontaneous confabulations may reveal themselves in standard day to day conversations, such as a patient divulging false information randomly at the dinner table.

-Delusions vs. confabulation:
+Delusions vs. Confabulation

 While confabulations appear to be false memories, delusions are more akin to false beliefs.
-Confabulations are more commonly associated with Korsakoff syndrome while delusions more commonly correlate with schizophrenia.
+Confabulations are more commonly associated with Korsakoff syndrome, while delusions more commonly correlate with schizophrenia.
 That said, both errors in information processing may exist in both disorders.
 Research into the motivations behind confabulations and delusions has attempted to differentiate these disorders, but this has not been conclusive.
 As such, confabulations and delusions may prove to be different manifestations along the same spectrum.

-Treatment most commonly revolves around treating the underlying disorder, such as using thiamine to treat Korsakoff syndrome or antipsychotic medications to treat schizophrenia. interprofessional cognitive rehabilitation, however, may also be helpful.
-Specific interventions such as maintaining a diary and specific therapies such as self-monitoring training may also be efficacious.
+Treatment most commonly revolves around treating the underlying disorder, such as using thiamine to treat Korsakoff syndrome or antipsychotic medications to treat schizophrenia.
+Interprofessional cognitive rehabilitation, however, may also be helpful.
+Specific interventions, such as maintaining a diary, and specific therapies such as self-monitoring training may also be efficacious.

 |||Fotopoulou A, False selves in neuropsychological rehabilitation: the challenge of confabulation.
 Neuropsychological rehabilitation.
 2008 Oct-Dec [PubMed PMID: 18609017]|